cube-c/Blender-Measure-Aesthetics/README.md

-# Blender-Measure-Aesthetics
+# Measure Aesthetics

-Measure image aesthetics based on technical parameters and attractiveness using Everypixel API
+A Blender3D add-on that measures image aesthetics based on technical parameters and attractiveness using Everypixel API.